 Find a professional plumber today.

-- Clear all debris.
 As you can guess, you probably didn’t switch off the water immediately after you noticed that it wasn’t draining, so you’re now stuck with a sink full of water and waste.
 Before trying to resolve the problem, you have to clear up the debris.
 Chances are, there are a lot of food particles covering the drain anyway.
 It’s advisable to wear rubber gloves while doing that.
 If you’re lucky, removing the waste by hand might be enough to let the water drain by itself.
 If not, proceed to the next step.

-- Remove all standing water from the sink.
 Pay attention to the water.
 Is it still, or is it draining slowly?
 If it’s the latter, you can leave it for an hour, until it drains by itself.
 If not, you’ll have to remove it yourself.
 Use a plastic cup or any other vessel to scoop the water and dispose of it away from the sink.
 Once the sink is clear, it’s time to unclog the drain.
 There are three tools you can use for that.

-- Plunge the drain.
 Find a plunger and place it over the drain so that the suction cup creates a vacuum.
 Push the handle in and out.
 This would move the blockage towards the plunger.
 Listen to the sounds coming from the drain.
 Once you hear the pipes sounding empty, you will know the blockage is cleared.
 Have patience when working with the plunger, as it usually takes some time before you get results.

-- Remove the P-trap.
 The P-trap is that curved part of the pipe beneath the sink.
 It can often get clogged up by food debris.
 In order to clear up the drain, you’ll have to remove the P-trap and rinse the pipe thoroughly.
 For that, you better know how to work with channel-type pliers.
 Place a bucket under the P-trap, because once it’s removed, it will spill a lot of water and trash.

-- Try with a drain snake.
 Sometimes the blockage is located farther down than the P-trap.
 In this case, you’ll need a tool, called a drain snake.
 Push the end into the drain and turn the handle, so the auger journeys down the pipe.
 Push until you feel resistance.
 Rotate the snake against the blockage, in order for the tip to attach to the clog.
 Then, pull the snake out.
 The clog should come out with it.
 Run hot water for a few minutes to clear the pipe.

 Most homeowners have a plunger and channel-type pliers somewhere in the closet, however, the drain snake is a very specific tool, used by professionals.
 Few people have it at hand and it’s not cheap either.
 If your drain problem requires a drain snake, it’s advisable to call a professional plumber.
 Check this post to learn more how much plumbers charge.

 The best way to keep your drain from blocking again is reducing the amount of food waste that enters the drain to a minimum.
 To do that, before washing your dishes, dispose of any food leftovers in the rubbish bin, or even better – in a compost pile.
 If your plates are particularly greasy or oily, wipe them with a paper towel before washing.